silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/00_Partial_Caching.md

 	<% cached 'blogstatistics', Blog.ID if HighLoad %>

-By adding a HighLoad function to your page controller, you could enable or disable caching dynamically.
+By adding a `HighLoad` function to your `Page_Controller`, you could enable or disable caching dynamically.

-To cache the contents of a page for all anonymous users, but dynamically calculate the contents for logged in members, you could use something like:
+To cache the contents of a page for all anonymous users, but dynamically calculate the contents for logged in members, use something like:

 	:::ss
 	<% cached unless CurrentUser %>

+## Uncached

-As a shortcut, the template tag 'uncached' can be used - it is the exact equivilent of a cached block with an if condition that always returns false.
+Yhe template tag 'uncached' can be used - it is the exact equivalent of a cached block with an if condition that always returns false.
 The key and conditionals in an uncached tag are ignored, so you can easily temporarily disable a particular cache block by changing just the tag, leaving the key and conditional intact.

 	:::ss
 	<% uncached %>

-## Nested cacheblocks
+## Nested cache blocks

-You can also nest independent cache blocks (with one important rule, discussed later).

-Any nested cache blocks are calculated independently from their containing block, regardless of the cached state of that container.
+You can also nest independent cache blocks  Any nested cache blocks are calculated independently from their containing block, regardless of the cached state of that container.

 This allows you to wrap an entire page in a cache block on the page's LastEdited value, but still keep a member-specific portion dynamic, without having to include any member info in the page's cache key.